superbderrick/SummerSlider/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SummerSlider.svg?style=flat)](http://cocoapods.org/pods/SummerSlider)

 ![](https://github.com/superbderrick/SummerSlider/blob/master/Image/logo.jpeg)

 ## SummerSlider.

-The SummerSlider is iOS Custom Slider library.
+SummerSlider is an iOS Custom Slider library
-It is available in a variety of ways (Typically when using a slider and When creating video-related apps).
-Besides I will introduce various usecases to use SummerSlider.
+It's available with variety usecases like (typically custome ui slider and video-related apps) Besides the repository introduces various usecase samples with SummerSlider

-## UseCases.
+## UseCases
-- Like a Youtube Player UI.
+- Youtube Player UI scenario
-The Summer Slide shows parts  which the advertisement appears in the entire video duration.
+It shows some parts for advertisement separator sections during entire video duration

-- IMA SDK (VAST) with AVPLAYER.
+- IMA SDK (VAST) with AVPLAYER

-if you use Google IMA SDK and AVPLAYER , Summer Slider is useful and suitable.
-It is possible to display on the slider where the advertisement such as midrole and prerole is displayed.
+If you used Google IMA SDK with AVPLAYER , the summer slider is a very useful and suitable vast sample code was intergrated and explained how to use for some vase usecases such as midrole and prerole cases

 ## Demonstration
 #### Basic.